Willy Blok Hanson: Personal life

 Hanson was born in Java, Dutch East Indies (present-day Indonesia) in 1914.
 Her father was Dutch-Chinese while her mother was of French-Indonesian descent.
 She studied dance and gymnastics at a dance academy in Vienna, Austria, but was forced to return to the Dutch East Indies with the outbreak of World War II.
-She arrived back in Java during the Japanese occupation of Indonesia.
+She arrived back in Java during the Japanese occupation of the Dutch East Indies.
 She was accused of spying and espionage by Japanese authorities and imprisoned for fifty-five days.

 She met her first husband, an Australian soldier, after World War II.
 The couple had one daughter (who was Willy Blok Hanson's only child) in 1947, Christilot Hanson, who would later become a four-time Canadian Olympic equestrian.
 The family moved to Toronto, Canada, in 1951.
 Willy Blok Hanson and her first husband divorced in the early 1970s.
 She remarried twice.
 Her second marriage was to a University of Toronto professor of aeronautical engineering.
 Hanson's short third marriage was to a 27-year-old medical student when she was in her seventies.